wp-plugins/easy-wp-latex-lite/readme.txt

 == Description ==

 *Easy WP LaTeX* provides a very easy way to display equations or mathematical formulas  (typed in as TeX or LaTeX code) in your posts.
 It lets you customize colors and sizes of your equations to match your blog theme.

+= Live Demo =

+**If you would like to see this plugin action, visit [this physics post](http://www.thulasidas.com/of-rotation-lt-and-acceleration/2/ "On Rotation and Lorentz Transformation").
+You can even play with its admin interface at the [live demo site](http://demo.thulasidas.com/easy-latex "Play with Easy WP LaTeX Admin Interface").**

 Most LaTeX/equation plugins I have seen suffer from a few drawbacks.